YonatanKof/wwape-next/content/design/all-the-love.md

 ---
 title: 'The jagged edges'
 author_name: 'Yonatan Ben Knaan'
-urlname: 'all-the-love'
 date: '2017-01-01'
 updated: '2021-09-24'
-cover_image: 'designs/all_the_love/all-the-love.jpg'
+cover_image: '/designs/all_the_love/all-the-love.jpg'
-social_image: 'designs/all_the_love/all-the-love-social.jpg'
+social_image:
+    src: '/designs/all_the_love/all-the-love-social.jpg'
-cover_caption: 'Two line works loosely depicting a pistol with the text - All the love in the world'
+    alt: 'Two line works loosely depicting a pistol with the text - All the love in the world'
 description: 'People love people not guns'
-published: true
 tags: ['Creative']
 ---